ivanjrt/QuickLinuxCheatSheet/README.md

 /sbin/ifconfig -a
 ```

-# Check for all the MAC address your device around the network, try to ping the device if stil doesn't show up
+# Check for all the MAC address your device around the network, try to ping the device if stil doesn't show up <br/>
+It works better on Windows
 ```
+sudo apt install net-toolsc
 arp -a
 ```